This is a low level interface to pivoting, inspired by the cdata package, that allows you to describe pivoting with a data frame.

 A character vector specifying the new column or columns to create from the information stored in the column names of

-must be supplied to specify how the column names should be split.
-There are also two additional character values you can take advantage of:NA
+names_sepornames_patternmust be supplied to specify how the column names should be split.
+There are also two additional character values you can take advantage of:NAwill discard the corresponding component of the column name.".value"indicates that the corresponding component of the column name defines the name of the output column containing the cell values, overridingvalues_toentirely.

 - values_to